landier/landier.github.io/_posts/2020-03-23-how-to-setup-lakka-on-raspberry-pi.md

 boot=/dev/sda1 disk=/dev/sda2 quiet  vt.global_cursor_default=0 loglevel=2
 ```

-Once done, you're good to go on your Raspberry Pi.
+Once done, you're good to boot your Raspberry Pi using the USB drive.

 # Enable services: SSH, Samba and Bluetooth
 Once started, first thing to do on the GUI is to enable these three services via the menu Settings > Services: